 Assessment is a combination of essays, reports, presentations and practical projects – and of course a dissertation for masters degrees.
 Publishing courses don’t normally have exams.
 Some courses have an entire module that takes the form of a practical project where you produce your own publication, while at other institutions practical work will be a small component of different modules: for example, putting together a business plan, marketing materials or a book cover.

+Bear in mind that studying publishing at university is a very different experience to starting an entry-level job in the industry.
 ‘A lot of what is taught is theory and general publishing knowledge, because learning to be a great literary agent or the details of how to open a bookshop aren’t something that can be taught in a classroom,’ says Amandine.
-Bear in mind that studying publishing at university is a very different experience to starting an entry-level job in the industry.
-However, this doesn’t mean you’ll be stuck in a classroom.
-There are often field trips to places such as book fairs, publishing houses, printers and libraries, which will allow you to meet industry professionals and get a sense of what it might be like to work in different organisations.
+However, there are often field trips to places such as book fairs, publishing houses, printers and libraries, which will allow you to meet industry professionals and get a sense of what it might be like to work in different organisations.

 Postgraduate study is a big financial and time commitment, so it’s important to think carefully about whether it’s likely to be a worthwhile investment for you.

 There are several reasons why graduates might choose the postgraduate route over going straight into an entry-level publishing job.
 It offers the opportunity to: